 Caching can also help insulate clients from server outages, by delivering previously cached content until the server is online again.

 How Can NGINX Plus Help?

 NGINX Plus and NGINX are the best-in-class web server and application delivery solutions used by high-traffic websites such as Dropbox, Netflix, and Zynga.
-More than 130 million websites worldwide and over 40% of the world’s 10,000 busiest websites use NGINX Plus and NGINX to deliver content quickly and reliably.
+More than 140 million websites worldwide, including half of the 10,000 busiest websites, rely on NGINX Plus and NGINX to deliver their content quickly, reliably, and securely.